MPEDS/protests-analysis/docs/exploratory_plots.md

 accurate.
 As of Jan 30, 2023, we are in the middle of repairing this join.

-Of those events, there were 540 unique locations, 0 unique counties, and 605 unique universities.
+Of those events, there were 540 unique locations, 313 unique counties, 32 unique Canadian CMAs, and 605 unique universities.
 Surprisingly, all of the locations that were not universities found geocoding matches, and hand-checking the most common ones indicates that there isn’t a strong pattern of missing value substitution, e.g. Google isn’t sending the majority of results to the centroid of America or to `(-1, -1)` or anything weird like that.
 Universities had a harder time, with 15 universities and 73 rows (canonical events) not returning lon/lat coords for universities.

 That comes out to \~5% of universities not having coordinates, and
 \~2.5% of canonical events not having universities with coordinates.